ghorbani-vahid/alarm-filtering/README.md

 This repository contains an implementation of the **Average Likelihood for Attack-Resilient Multi-Object (ALARM) filtering** method, as proposed in:

-> V. Ghorbani et al., “Robust Filtering for Multi-Object Tracking Against Stealthy Measurement-Oriented Adversarial Attacks,” in IEEE Transactions on Signal Processing, Early Access, 2026, doi: 10.1109/TSP.2026.3697369.
+> V. Ghorbani et al., “Robust Filtering for Multi-Object Tracking Against Stealthy Measurement-Oriented Adversarial Attacks,” in IEEE Transactions on Signal Processing, 2026, doi: 10.1109/TSP.2026.3697369.

 The ALARM filter is built on top of the RFS Tracking Toolbox provided by Ba-Tuong Vo: